robserva/ghostwriter/README.md

 ## **MAIN IDEA**
-A thing for my remarkable2 that watches what I write and, perhaps prompted either with a gesture or some on-screen content, can write on the screen
+A thing for my remarkable2 that watches what I write and, perhaps prompted either with a gesture or some on-screen content, can write back to me on the screen.
+Explore various ways of interacting through this handwriting+screen medium.

+## Status
+* Basic proof of concept works!!!
+* Drawing back on the screen doesn't work super well; it takes the SVG output from ChatGPT and rasterizes it and then tries to draw lots of individual dots on the screen.
+The Remarkable flips out a bit ... and when the whole screen is a giant black square it really freaks out and doesn't complete
+* Things that worked at least once:
+  * Writing "Fill in the answer to this math problem...
+3 + 7 ="
+  * "Draw a picture of a chihuahua.
+Use simple line-art"

 ## Ideas
 * Matt showed me his iOS super calc that just came out, take inspiration from that!